Ancient Christian Worship

 "Andrew McGowan provides a clear and beautifully written introduction to ancient Christian worship.
 While never oversimplifying the richness and complexity of his subject, McGowan has produced a study that is simultaneously comprehensive and accessible.
 All readers, from beginners to those more advanced, will be rewarded by both his erudition and his insight.
 This work justifiably will be cherished by students and teachers alike for generations to come."

-Robin Jensen, Luce Chancellor's Professor of the History of Christian Art and Worship, Vanderbilt University; author of Baptismal Imagery in Early Christianity
+Robin Jensen, Patrick O'Brien Professor of Theology, University of Notre Dame; author of Baptismal Imagery in Early Christianity

 "Ancient Christian Worship provides pastors, students, and interested readers with a lively, detailed account of how Christians ate together, prayed, read Scripture, and celebrated with song and dance from New Testament times to the fourth-century basilica churches.
 The story of diversity and change will encourage twenty-first-century believers struggling with church renewal."